What do we mean by ‘next steps’ in childcare?

-‘Next steps’ is a phrase that has become part and parcel of Early Years practice.
+‘Next steps’ in childcare, is a phrase that has become part and parcel of Early Years practice.
 We carry out observations because we are encouraged to record the ‘next steps’ for that child.
 Sometimes these are really well thought out ways of extending the learning.
 However, I often feel that they place a ‘place filler’ that is, recorded simply because there is a space on the pro forma requiring it.
 This is potentially because we, as practitioners, struggle to understand exactly what ‘next steps’ are and can be used for.

 Observations can be used to record a child’s learning and act as an assessment of learning with early childhood frameworks.
 Next Steps should aim to consolidate, enhance or extend that learning.
 Sometimes a next step, may mean planning a new learning opportunity, providing different learning resources.
 These learning opportunities should be based on the emerging interests of the child or building on what the child has already participated in or achieved.

-Next steps are best implemented by a key worker (someone who is familiar with the child).
+Next steps in childcare, are best implemented by a key worker (someone who is familiar with the child).
 TeachKloud for example, enables you to create learning journals that are automatically linked to your framework depending on your observation, age, stage and interests of the child.
 You are then encouraged to write key emerging interests.

 Overtime, TeachKloud analyses these interests and shows you which interests are more prominent.
 Specific learning opportunities are provided to aid in the implementation of these learning goals.
 They are solely driven by the emerging interests of the child as they relate to your framework.